anjali20082/ExploringMNIST/README.md

 Data Visualization using Python.

 dataset_1 is the subset of MNIST dataset.
-Could not be uploaded ad big in size, but can be found eaily on Kaggle.
+Could not be uploaded as big in size, but can be found easily online on Kaggle.